-All applications received by December 15, 2022 will be reviewed for Fall 2023 admission, and considered for scholarships offered by the School of Architecture and for departmental funding.
+All applications received by December 1 will be reviewed for Fall admission, and considered for scholarships and for departmental funding through assistantships.

 A masters degree is required for admission to the Ph.D. in Urban & Regional Sciences program.

 Admitted applicants who are still earning the prerequisite degree are admitted contingent on the completion of that degree.
 Applicants who do not meet this contingency must reapply after graduation.

-Résumés should include your employment history, educational record, publications, awards, and any community/volunteer experiences you may have.
-Please upload your résumé to the Texas A&M GradCas System.
+Resumés or Curriculum Vitae (CV) should include your employment history, educational record, publications, awards, and any community/volunteer experiences you may have.
+Please upload your resumé to the Texas A&M GradCas System.

 Statement of Purpose

 Your statement of purpose should clearly demonstrate your interest in the URSC program, your educational goals, and your later career goals upon completing the degree.
-Statements of purpose are used to gauge whether an applicant will be a good fit in the program based on research interests and prior experiences.
-We encourage you to identify faculty whose interests coincide with yours in your statement of purpose.
+Statements of purpose are used to gauge whether an applicant will be a good fit in our program based on research interests, prior experiences, and educational and career goals.
+We encourage you to specifically identify faculty whose interests coincide with yours in your statement of purpose.
 You may list faculty even if you have not spoken with them about joining their team, though we recommend reaching out to faculty before applying.

-You should provide three letters of recommendation from individuals who are familiar with your academic achievement and potential.
+You should provide three letters of recommendation from individuals who are familiar with your academic and professional achievement and potential.
 If you have been out of school for a number of years and are unable to contact former professors, you may submit non-academic references (e.g., employers).
 The best letter writers are those who can provide specific examples of your interests, strengths, and skills.